ahsanbagwan/NSEData/README.md

 # NSEData

-NSE Data pulled in from Quandl repository.
+NSE Data pulled in from Quandl repository and rendered in a tabular format.

 # TODO